Skoda Karoq Review

 The Skoda Karoq is a no-frills family SUV with a very practical cabin and a range of sensible, economical engines.

-The sliding rear seats make sure there’s enough leg room for three adults to get comfy in the back and the boot’s roomy enough to carry everything you need for a family week away.
+The Skoda Karoq’s sliding rear seats and wide cabin mean three adults won’t feel like tinned sardines in the back and the boot’s roomy enough to carry everything you need for a family week away.
 It’s dead easy to load and you can even remove the back seats in high-spec cars to carry some seriously bulky loads, just like in a van.

 If motorway journeys are more your thing, a diesel will be more economical and you’ll want to consider the optional adaptive cruise control upgrade to give your leg a bit of a rest on long drives.
 Luckily, the Skoda Karoq comes with plenty of other driver assistance features as standard to help keep you safe – including automatic emergency braking.